 My first thought was to run or pretend like I hadn’t seen the email.
 However, I came to my senses and realized this is something you don’t say no to.
 It was another way to stretch myself and a great way to face my fears head-on.
 So, I did it!
 I woke up at 2 am and headed to the Indianapolis Fairgrounds to the site of the home show.

 I’m so thankful for friends like Jenny.
 This girl got up crazy early to support me, calm my nerves and pray with me.
 I’m so glad I did it.
 It ended up being fun, and I had the best news anchor to lead me!
 To see a clip from the news, click HERE.

 From there, I went back home and was back in time to put my kids on the bus.
 Then, after lunch, my mom and I picked up my friend Angela from Unexpected Elegance and headed back to the Home Sh0w.

-The great thing about doing live TV before my presentations is that suddenly a planned speech was not nearly as nerve-wracking as it seemed before.
+The great thing about doing live TV before my presentations are that suddenly a planned speech was not nearly as nerve-wracking as it seemed before.

 (And I also now realized that I make crazy faces while I’m talking.)

 On day two I had the privilege of sharing the stage with the Diva of DIY, Leanne.
 This girl is not only crazy talented but she is SO nice!